luxonis/depthai-hardware/BW1092_ESP32_Embedded_WIFI_BT/README.md

 Known issues:
  - The USB3 polarity select is backwards so only USB2 works.
- - The IMU uses I2C, which is incapably of operating at normal update rates.
+ - The IMU uses I2C, which is incapable of operating at satisfactory update rates/latency.
 The design will be refactored to use SPI soon.
  - There may be other uncaught errors in the design as well - it is not yet fully tested.

 # Overview: